Last Updated on October 12, 2023

 Many studies quantify the association between two variables by reporting the Pearson correlation coefficient (r) between the two variables.
 The correlation coefficient always takes on values from 1 to −1, with positive correlations indicating a positive relationship (i.e. as the value for one of the variable increases, the value for the other variable also increases) and negative correlations indicating an inverse relationship.
 Coefficients with greater absolute values indicate stronger relationships.

-In this post, I won’t explain how to interpret the meaning of correlation coefficients on a conceptual level.
-There are plenty of resources that adequately explain the meaning of correlation coefficients, both mathematically and geometrically (e.g., see the Wikipedia article).
+In this section, I won’t explain how to interpret the meaning of correlation coefficients on a conceptual level.
+There are plenty of resources that adequately do this both mathematically and geometrically (e.g., see the Wikipedia article).
 Instead, I’m going to provide some information that I believe will be useful for interpreting the magnitude of different correlation coefficients, particularly from a social science perspective.
 The goal is to provide information that allows us to have a better grasp of when a given correlation coefficient is weak, medium, or large.
 I begin by noting a common method that should not be used to interpret the magnitude of a correlation coefficient.

 Percent of variance explained